 UOW logo

-Adding images
+Adding images to a subject site

 Note: This article is part of the Adding and organising content collection.

-• enhancing understanding through visual examples,
+• enhancing student understanding through visual examples,

-• demonstrating a complex topic or procedure,
+• demonstrating a complex topic or procedure, or

 How?